-Lisa Farley's course, Walking, Wagging, and Wellness.
-This
+Farley's course, Walking, Wagging, and Wellness.
+This course

-course assists students in developing life-long habits of good
+assists students in developing life-long habits of good health and

-activity, civic awareness, and community service.
-Students partner
+awareness, and community service.
+Students partner with the Humane

-community, and improve their own fitness and awareness that health
+their own fitness and awareness that health and wellness are

-and wellness are central to living a good life.
-"All
+central to living a good life.
+"All students,"Farley says,

-that the pursuit of physical health and wellness can occur where
+the pursuit of physical health and wellness can occur where you

 stamina-increasing exercises by Marching Band members, as well as